chandrakellwan/SoundSee/README.md

 SoundSee is a visual beat maker which turns your computer into a musical instrument.

+The user is first prompted to enter or create a username and password.
+The app then authenticates the user.

 Brilliantly colored animations and captivating sounds are triggered when keys are pressed on the keyboard.

 This Full-Stack application utilizes: